javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 ## Console

-If we press `Esc`, then a console opens below, we can type commands there and press `key:Enter` to execute.
+If we press `Esc`, then a console opens below.
+We can type commands there and press `key:Enter` to execute.

 After a statement is executed, its result is shown below.